hantsy/spring-reactive-sample/docs/start/first.md

 As an example, I will reuse the same concept in my former [Spring Boot sample codes](https://github.com/hantsy/angularjs-springmvc-sample-boot) which is a simple blog application.

-> In this post, we  write the codes in the hard way and do not use Spring Boot autoconfiguration.
-It will help you to understand the essential configuration in a WebFlux application.
+> In this post, we prepare the codes manually and do not use Spring Boot autoconfiguration.
+I think it will help you to understand the essential configuration in a Spring WebFlux application.

 In the following steps we will start with creating RESTful APIs for `Post`.